chengzeyi/fzf-preview.vim/README.md

 ## Usage

-Run a command, then press `?` to toggle preview.
+Run a command, then press `ctrl-/`(the default key binding) to toggle preview.

 ## Commands